virtualolsonNo1/ChessBoard/README.md

     - fix having to auto queen
     - can play white as either side dynamically depending on which side of clock hit first
 - can play live games on lichess??????????!!!!!!!!!!!!!!!!!!!!!!!!!
-    - CoreXY with electromagnet
+    - robot arm to move pieces
     - Integrate with lichess on desktop app end
-    - Fancy ass algorithm to put pieces back on starting squares with least corexy movement possible
+    - Fancy ass algorithm to put pieces back on starting squares with least robot arm movement possible
-- redo PCB and Design fancy shit???
+- redo PCB and Design fancy shit
     - add crystal, two extra columns on each side for taken pieces, RGB LEDs, actual decoupling caps, better mounting holes